TarlanZiyadov/tarlanziyadov.github.io/_posts/2022-09-11-power-of-slack-apps-in-automation.markdown

 ## **Back-end Service**

-To enable interaction with Slack notifications, you need to build an **API service**—or add an additional endpoint to an existing service—that can receive requests from Slack.
+To enable interaction with Slack notifications, you need to build an **API service** or add an additional endpoint to an existing service that can receive requests from Slack.

 There’s nothing fancy required here.
 A **basic API** will work just fine.
 The main responsibilities of this service include: